shiven1703/Linkedin-Java-Scraper/README.md

 # Linkedin-Java-Scraper
-The Scraper is built with Java and Selenium.You can enter Username and password of linkedin account along with URL of the post and scraper will start a chrome instance and scrap all the comments(Top level), emails, and users profile URL.The data will be available in the folder where you .jar file in an excel format.
+The Scraper is built with Java and Selenium.
+You can enter Username and password of LinkedIn account along with the URL of the post and scraper will start a chrome instance and scrap all the comments(Top level), emails, and users profile URL.
+The data will be available in the folder where you .jar file in an excel format.

 # Dependencies